 For the Tenerife Opera Festival he has conducted Il matrimonio segreto, Die Entführung, Un ballo in maschera, Rigoletto and Madama Butterfly.
 Other productions in recent years included Erwartung for the Prague Spring Festival, Porgy & Bess for the State Opera Istanbul, Tosca, Aida and Zauberflöte at the Cologne Opera and thirteen new productions at the State Opera Prague including Salome, Tiefland and the Czech premiere of Britten’s Death in Venice.
 From 2005 until 2008 he was a professor at the Mannheim University of Music and Music Director of the Opera School.
 During this time he conducted among other projects new productions of Cavalleria rusticana, Pagliacci, Der Freischütz, Il trovatore and Der Vogelhändler at the Eutin Festival, Tosca, Carmen, La Bohème and a new production of I vespri siciliani at the State Opera Prague, concerts entitled Belcanto in der Oper at the National Theatre, Mannheim and The Bartered Bride in Kaiserslautern.

 From 2012 to 2014 he conducted new productions of Cavalleria rusticana/Pagliacci and Tannhäuser as well as repertoire performances of Nabucco, Madama Butterfly and Aida in Prague.
 A new production of Bluthochzeit by Fortner in Wuppertal in 2013 was received with glowing reviews and has since been released by WERGO as a DVD.
 Symphony concerts in Germany, the Czech Republic and Colombia based on paintings (Pictures at an Exhibition) and other themes (Angels and Devils) received critical acclaim.
-In October/November 2017 he conducts Il barbiere di Siviglia for English National Opera at the London Coliseum.
+Most recently he conducted a new production of Otello at the Teatro Colón, Bogotá, Il barbiere di Siviglia for English National Opera at the London Coliseum and My Fair Lady for Oper Köln.
+In 2020 he returns to the Eutin Festival where he was recently appointed Music Director.